 Public Workflows, Private Data

-Because your code is public, it's critical you do not save sensitive data — for example, API keys — in workflow steps.
+It's critical you do not save sensitive data — for example, API keys — in public workflow code.
 You should save those values in step parameters or environment variables, and reference the value of those variables in your workflow, instead.

 - If you're using an HTTP trigger and sending data to S3 and SQL destinations, the fact that you're using those steps will be public.
 But we won't reveal the specific endpoint URL associated with your HTTP trigger.

 - We also won't reveal the name of the S3 bucket to which you're sending data, or the specific data you're sending.

 Moreover, you can change the default visibility of step parameters to make them public, to set default values or for examples, where relevant.